apache/streampipes-website/docs/06_configure-operate-security.md

 - `SP_OAUTH_PROVIDER_GITHUB_CLIENT_SECRET`
 - `SP_OAUTH_PROVIDER_KEYCLOAK_ISSUER_URI`

 The `PROVIDER_ID` identifies one configured provider.
-You can define multiple providers side by side by using different IDs.
+Multiple providers can exist side by side by using different IDs, which makes it possible to support more than one identity source without inventing a separate configuration model for each one.

 ### Provider-specific settings